OGD311/concalendar-frontend/README.md

 # Concalendar-Frontend

-This is a repository containing the code for the frontend app, which allows users to view upcoming conventions across a range of categories.
-It pulls data from a backend server, with all data then stored locally for offline use until a new update occurs to the data on the backend, or the user manually refreshes.
+This repository contains the code for the **Concalendar** frontend application.
+It allows users to browse upcoming fan conventions across a variety of categories including anime, comics and gaming.

+The app fetches data from a backend server and caches it locally for offline use.
+Cached data is updated either when a change is detected on the backend or when the user manually triggers a refresh.